6 Simple Rules To Fuel Your Half Marathon

 Real Food To Fuel Your Half Marathon!

 Have you seen those applesauce pouches that little kids love?
 These are equally as popular with runners!
-Baby food also comes in handy pouches and make a great fuel for a long run.
+Baby food also comes in handy pouches and makes great fuel for a long run.

 If fruit chews don’t agree with your stomach, consider eating plain old dried fruit snacks.
 Perhaps sugar foods are not your thing.
 Raisins or dates might make a good option if you prefer to get your energy boost from nature’s glucose sources.
 Honey can also be purchased in small pouches or “honey straws” for the quick blast of energy.